shunhua/mqtt/Readme.md

 # Laravel MQTT Package

-A simple Laravel 5 and 6 Library to connect/publish/subscribe to MQTT broker
+A simple Laravel Library to connect/publish/subscribe to MQTT broker

 Based on [bluerhinos/phpMQTT](https://github.com/bluerhinos/phpMQTT)

-For Example see this [repo](https://github.com/salmanzafar949/Laravel-Mqtt-Example)

-## Installation
+## 安装
 ```
-composer require salmanzafar/laravel-mqtt
+composer require shunhua/laravel-mqtt
 ```
-## Features
+## 启用 (可选)

-* Name and Password Authentication
-* Certificate Protection for end to end encryption
-* Enable Debug mode to make it easier for debugging
-* Now you can also set Client_id of your choice and if you don't want just simply don't use or set it to null
-* Set QOS flag directly from config file
-* Set Retain flag directly from config file
-* Addition of Helper functions to make development more easy

-## Enable the package (Optional)

 This package implements Laravel auto-discovery feature.
 After you install it the package provider and facade are added automatically for laravel >= 5.5.